gasparzuker/latin-america-2024/slides/03-Developing-gem5-models/04-ports.md

 What I do when I write `SimObjects` is that, for every `event`, I create a function to schedule that event.
 I name these functions with `schedule` prefixing the name of the event.
 Let's go ahead and a declare `scheduleNextReqSendEvent` under the `private` scope in `SecureMemory`.

 Open `secure_memory.hh` and add the following lines:
+Open `secure_memory.hh` and add the following lines:
+Open `secure_memory.hh` and add the following lines:
+Open `secure_memory.hh` and add the following lines:

 ```cpp